russfeld/ksucs-hugo/content/4-shortcodes/03-include/_index.md

 {{% notice note %}}

-Shortcodes do not work at this time.
-See [this issue](https://github.com/gohugoio/hugo/issues/6703) on GitHub for details.
-Since these local files are rendered in the output with the shortcodes, it may be possible to use `<iframe>` to include these rendered outputs instead of the source markdown.
+This should also now work with shortcodes!
+See [this GitHub Issue](https://github.com/gohugoio/hugo/issues/6703) for more information.
+The `.RenderString` function was substituted for `safeHTML` in the `include` shortcode.

 {{% /notice %}}